 Next to the beach you’ll find a small picnic area and everything you need to spend a whole day here, from morning until night.

-Rabaçal River Beach in Valpaços
+Rabaçal River Beach, in Valpaços

-Loriga River Beach in Seia
+Loriga River Beach, in Seia

 Still in the north of the country, near Serra da Estrela, you’ll find one of our favorite river beaches: Loriga, one of the finalists for the “7 Wonders – Beaches of Portugal”, in the category of river beaches.

-River Beach of Alamal, in Gavião
+Alamal River Beach, in Gavião

 Although very popular in the warmer months, the long sandy beach (compared to other river beaches) and the grassy areas have room for everyone.